 The internal audit function prepares an annual audit plan which is based upon the risk assessment process in Skuld.
-The audit plan is approved by the Board's Audit Committee.
-In consultation with the Audit Committee, the annual plan may be updated periodically in response to emerging or other issues.
+The Board's Audit and Sustainability Committee approves the audit plan.
+In consultation with the Audit and Sustainability Committee, the annual plan may be updated periodically in response to emerging or other issues.

 The function delivers formalised reports on each project detailing the objective, scope, findings, recommendations and summary conclusion together with detailed observations and recommendations.
 The implementation of recommended procedures is also monitored by the function.
-Findings and recommendations are reported to the Audit Committee regularly.
+Findings and recommendations are reported to the Audit and Sustainability Committee regularly.